|Botanical Name||Diospyros melanoxylon|

 Tendu is a species of flowering trees in the family Ebenaceae that is native to India and Sri Lanka.
 It is a medium-sized tree or shrub that can be deciduous in drier regions and evergreen in moist locations.
 It can grow up to a height of 25 meters.
 Tendu grows best in areas where the annual daytime temperature ranges between 25 to 35`C with a mean annual rainfall of 800-1200mm.
 The species shows a deep, tap-rooting habit.

 Locally, it is the most economically important species of Diospyros.
-The fruits are edible and have a cooling and an astringent effect.
-The seeds can be intoxicating; they have been prescribed in traditional medicine as a cure for mental disorders, nervous breakdowns and palpitations of the heart.
-The bark is astringent, the decoction is used in the treatment of diarrhoea.
-The leaves are used as the wrapping around tobacco to make bidi cigarettes in the local markets.
-The leaves have been extensively used in Indian traditional medicine as diuretic, styptic, laxative, carminative, and to cure night blindness.
-Besides its ecological benefit as a tree, the Tendu leaf trade is an important socio-economic activity of tribals of India.
+The fruits are edible and have a cooling and astringent effect.
+The seeds can be intoxicating; they have been prescribed in traditional medicine as a cure for mental disorders, nervous breakdowns, and palpitations of the heart.
+The bark is also astringent and is used to prepare a decoction that helps with the treatment of diarrhea.
+Local markets use its leaves to wrap tobacco for bidi cigarettes.
+The leaves have also been extensively used in Indian traditional medicine as a diuretic, styptic, laxative, and carminative.
+It is used to cure night blindness as well.
+Besides its ecological benefit as a tree, the Tendu leaf trade is an important socio-economic activity of the tribals in India.